voedger/voedger-internals/server/design/orch.md

   - Shutdown `LeadershipMonitor` (close `VVM.monitorShutCtx` and wait for `LeadershipMonitor` to stop)
   - Close `VVM.shutdownedCtx`

-### LeadershipMonitor
+#### LeadershipMonitor

 - Flow:
   - Loop
     - If leadership lost
         - go `killerRoutine`
             - After 30 seconds kills the process
-            - Never stoped, process must exit and goroutine must die
+            - // Never stoped, process must exit and goroutine must die
-            - Yes, this is the anti-patterm "Goroutine/Task/Thread Leak"
+            - // Yes, this is the anti-patterm "Goroutine/Task/Thread Leak"
         - `VVM.updateProblem(leadershipLostErr)`
     - Wait for timer (30 seconds) or `VVM.monitorShutCtx`
     - If `VVM.monitorShutCtx` is closed - break

+## Implementation Requirements

+- Clear ownership and cleanup responsibilities
+- All error reporting must use `VVM.updateProblem`
+- All algorithms are be finite
+- No active goroutines after VVM.Shutdown (except killer)
+- No data races
+- No multiple channel closes
+- Predictable error propagation
+- No goroutine leaks (except intentional killer)